Fundação Nacional dos Povos Indígenas: Original founding as Indian Protection Service

 In 1910, the Indian Protection Service (Serviço de Proteção ao Índio), or the SPI, was founded under the leadership of Brazilian Marshal Candido Rondon.
 Rondon created the foundation's motto: "Die if necessary, but never kill."
 Drawing from his positivism, Rondon led the SPI with the belief that the native Indians should be allowed to develop at their own pace.
 With state assistance and protection, Indians would eventually integrate into modern society.

 The SPI then began its mission to "pacify" Indian communities by setting up posts in their territories to foster communication and protection.
 Efforts were initially met by opposition and hostility from Indian groups; there were reports of SPI agents being attacked and shot by arrows.

 During the 1950s and 1960s, following the death of Rondon, the SPI's officials became corrupt.
-In 1967, the officials were accused of sexual perversion, abuse, and the massacre of entire tribes by introducing diseases and pesticides, leading to an international outcry for the disbandment of SPI.
+In 1967, the Figueiredo Report highlighted accusations of sexual perversion, abuse, and the massacre of entire tribes by introducing diseases and pesticides, leading to an international outcry for the disbandment of SPI.
 Following this disbandment, FUNAI was created to take over SPI's responsibilities and remedy the damages caused by corruption.